 “If we look at MBAs for newly graduated students, the composition of classrooms sees both genders equally represented, with women often performing better.
 As you go up, in terms of experience and professional level, the percentage of women drops to below 30 percent in part-time MBAs,” said Massimo Bergami, Dean of Bologna Business School.
 “BBS, on the international scene, has more than satisfactory figures with an average participation of women close to 40%, but this is not enough.”

-For executive courses, the initiative starts immediately with 10 scholarships, of which 5 are total and 5 are partial – at 50% – to attend the Executive Master in Business Administration and the Hybrid MBA, both in English, whose enrollment will close in mid-December.
-The scholarships will be aimed at financing the enrolment fee: 30,000 Euros for the EMBA and 20,000 for the Hybrid MBA.
-Both courses last over a year, with a part-time structure and some online activities, so as to reconcile participation in the course, the pursuit of professional activities and the private commitments of participants.
+For executive courses, the initiative starts immediately with scholarships to attend the Executive Master in Business Administration English edition whose enrollment will close in February.
+The scholarships will be aimed at financing the enrolment fee: 30,000 Euros for the EMBA.
+The course lasts over a year, with a part-time structure and some online activities, so as to reconcile participation in the course, the pursuit of professional activities, and the private commitments of participants.

 “We work on skills to foster greater competitiveness for both genders and lay the groundwork for the next generation of leaders.
 This is a delicate issue, but there is no doubt that it is necessary to create greater awareness, encourage the construction of professional networks and work on the difficulties that still exist in companies and society,” said Massimo Bergami, Dean of Bologna Business School.
 “As a school, we believe that where gaps exist, we must intervene to fill them: the society of the future needs women in leadership positions, in order to foster a greater richness of styles in the way of facing the challenges of uncertainty and change.”